connorskees/connorskees.github.io/content/extend-rule.md

  - the parent selector `&`
  - placeholder `%foo`

 If you're familiar with CSS, the first 6 should look pretty familiar.
 The last 2 might only make sense if you're used to Sass.
 The parent selector, as the name implies, refers to the selector of the parent style rule.
 If the style rule is at the root, then this is `null`.
-Parent selectors are resolved prior to extension, so they aren't super important for discussing `@extend`.
+Parent selectors are resolved prior to extension, so they're not necessary to understand `@extend`.

 The placeholder selector is special in that it gets removed during compilation and will not show up in the resulting CSS.
 This is useful when combined with `@extend`, as it allows for the creation of base classes that can be extended but not show up in the CSS.